bjcull/bjcull.github.com/_posts/2017-10-18-identity-server-4-solution-architecture.md

     }

 **Pinch.Auth**
 This contains the actual implementation of Identity Server.
 I'm using IdentityServer4.EntityFramework and IdentityServer4.AspNetIdentity to take advantage of the ASP.NET Identity authentication system, stored in a SQL Server using Entity Framework.
-This really takes the hassle out of storing passwords, and is HIGHLY recommended compared to rolling your own user authencation solution.
+This really takes the hassle out of storing passwords, and is HIGHLY recommended compared to rolling your own user authentication solution.
 Though, relying solely on third party authentication such as Microsoft, Facebook or Google is even better!

 The important startup code I use here is: